Shen-Lab/LOIS/README.md

-# Learn to Optimize in Swarms, guided by posterior estimation (with application in protein docking)
+# Learn to Optimize in Swarms, guided by posterior estimation (with application to protein docking)

 ## Dependencies